Scottish cranachan with raspberries has to be one of the quickest desserts to make.

 - Honey - clear honey.

-- Whiskey - totally optional.
+- Whisky - totally optional.

 What is the difference between porridge oats, quick cook oats, jumbo oats, pin head oats and steel cut oats?